MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1a8--video-dxgkrnl-black-screen-livedump.md

 ---
 title: Bug Check 0x1A8 VIDEO_DXGKRNL_BLACK_SCREEN_LIVEDUMP
-description: The VIDEO_DXGKRNL_BLACK_SCREEN_LIVEDUMP bug check has a value of 0x000001A8.
+description: The VIDEO_DXGKRNL_BLACK_SCREEN_LIVEDUMP live dump has a value of 0x000001A8.
 It indicates that a user initiated DXGKRNL live dump for black screen scenarios has occurred.
 keywords: ["Bug Check 0x1A8 VIDEO_DXGKRNL_BLACK_SCREEN_LIVEDUMP", "VIDEO_DXGKRNL_BLACK_SCREEN_LIVEDUMP"]
 ms.date: 01/28/2018
 topic_type: